McGill-NLP/weblinx/README.md

 python -m weblinx.eval --help
 ```

+For more examples on how to use `weblinx.eval`, take a look at the [modeling README](./modeling/README.md).

-Note: We are still working on the code for `weblinx.eval` and `weblinx.processing.outputs`.
+> Note: We are still working on the code for `weblinx.eval` and `weblinx.processing.outputs`.
 If you have any questions or would like to contribute docs, please feel free to open an issue or a pull request.

 ### Citations